Jessica Meuse: American Idol (2014)

-While participating as a musical act in Vans Warped Tour, Meuse was encouraged by friends to audition for the thirteenth season of American Idol in Atlanta, Georgia.
-She performed an original song called "Blue-Eyed Lie" and was accepted by all three judges.
+While participating as a musical act in Vans Warped Tour, Meuse was encouraged by friends to audition for the 13th season of American Idol in Atlanta.
+She performed an original song called "Blue-Eyed Lie" and was advanced by all three judges.
 For her final Hollywood week performance, Meuse chose another original song called "Done."
 The judges were initially undecided between putting Meuse or Jesse Roach through to the top 30.
 To decide, the judges had Meuse and Roach do an impromptu sing-off.
 Meuse's performance of "Simple Man" (by Lynyrd Skynyrd) advanced her to the Top 30.

 All of the contestants reprised their audition songs for top 8-week, giving Meuse the opportunity to sing "Blue Eyed Lie" again.
-This made her the first contestant in the history of American Idol to sing an original song during the finals.
-For top 4-week, Meuse was originally going to sing another original song, called "The Hell You Put Me Through" – all of the contestants were going to sing originals for one of their performances that week.
+That made her the first contestant in the history of American Idol to sing an original song during the finals.
+For top 4-week, she was originally going to sing another original song, called "The Hell You Put Me Through"–all of the contestants were going to sing originals for one of their performances that week.
 However, the producers changed their minds late in the week and gave the contestants a short amount of time to choose a replacement from a very limited list of songs.
-Meuse chose Pinks's "So What."
+Meuse chose Pinks' "So What."